MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.DirectoryManagement/Remove-MgBetaAdministrativeUnitScopedRoleMember.md

 # Remove-MgBetaAdministrativeUnitScopedRoleMember

 ## SYNOPSIS
-Remove an Azure Active Directory (Azure AD) role assignment with administrative unit scope.
+Remove a Microsoft Entra role assignment with administrative unit scope.
+This API is available in the following national cloud deployments.

 ## SYNTAX